SixArm/innovation-partnership-guide/README.md

   * What is this book?
   * Who is this for?
   * Why am I creating this?
-  * Are there more primers?
+  * Are there more guides?

 Innovation partnership